Understanding the building regulations surrounding decking banisters is critical. Here’s a simple guide to residential installation heights.

 The Versatility Of Composite

-NeoTimber’s composite decking banisters are a hybrid system, meaning that there are many applications where they can be used.
-Our balustrade posts and composite railings are suitable for balconies, stairs, raised decks and low-rise roof terrace builds, and can be installed onto existing decking or onto concrete.
-The handrail attaches to the post through a bolt fixing, which can then be set at any angle, making it the perfect choice for any garden build requirements.
-Available in five stunning colours, it is easier than ever to find a balustrade option to match your garden design.
+NeoTimber’s composite decking banisters are a hybrid system, granting them many incredibly useful applications.
+Our balustrade posts and composite railings are suitable for balconies, stairs, raised decks, and low-rise roof terrace builds, and can even be installed onto existing decking and concrete.
+The handrail attaches to the post through a bolt fixing, which can then be set at any angle, making it the perfect choice for any outdoor build project.
+Available in five stunning colours, our selection makes it easier than ever to find a balustrade option that matches your vision.

 Need Further Support or Advice?